Hematies/PredicMem25/README.md

 HLS is a hardware description method that exploits a high-level abstraction language (such as C++) to provide behavioral definition of the target hardware.
 Among the advantages that this provides, in this project we considerably leverage: (1) the ability to integrate testbenches based on complex, traced-based tests; and (2) the potential of C++ for the description of the hardware by using data structures, functions, classes, loops, etc, which greatly simplifies the design and development.

-## How is the repository structured?
+## How is the repository's source code structured?

 All the code is stored under src/, which contains the following sub-directories: